tianshouzhi/dragon/dragon-web/src/main/resources/static/bower_components/angular-ui-bootstrap/src/popover/docs/readme.md

 ### Known issues

-For Safari 7+ support, if you want to use **focus** `popover-trigger`, you need to use an anchor tag with a tab index.
+For Safari 7+ support, if you want to use **focus** `popover-trigger`, you need to use an anchor tag with a tab realDsName.
 For example:

 ```
 <a tabindex="0" uib-popover="Test" popover-trigger="focus" class="btn btn-default">